davicyyo/roulette-stories-public-characters/roadmap.md

 - Creating Your Own Game Mode
 - View other community game modes, download or export your own game modes
 - Video interact
+- Use raw python ai and remove ollama